MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/xml-config-file.md

   - Tier2
 ms.custom:
   - seo-marvel-mar2020
-description: Remote management of the default settings used by a Microsoft Teams Rooms device, including applying a custom theme and creating a master settings file.
+description: Remote management of the default settings used by a Microsoft Teams Rooms device and creating a master settings file.
 ---

 # Manage a Microsoft Teams Rooms console settings remotely with an XML configuration file

-This article discusses remote management of the default settings used by a Microsoft Teams Rooms device, including applying a custom theme.
+This article discusses remote management of the default settings used by a Microsoft Teams Rooms device.
 It discusses how to create a master settings file and links to discussions of how to place them as needed on Teams Rooms.

 It is possible for you to change default settings of Teams Rooms by updating a master XML file and sending copies to the remote Teams Rooms devices.